gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Niquolas sat down beside her.

 "You ever wonder what it's like down there?" he asked.
-When Erileine didn't answer, Niquolas continued, "All those cities we never see---I bet they don't all look after goats 'n' pull up weeds."
+When Erileine didn't answer, Niquolas continued, "All those cities we never see—I bet they don't all look after goats 'n' pull up weeds."

 "Bet they do."
 Erileine wiped her nose on the knee of her trousers.